HappyLoop/grafo/readme.md

 contain code to be run.

 ## Zen ##
-1. Names should be explicit: a Node is a Node.
+1. Follow established names: a Node is a Node, not a "Leaf".
 2. Syntax sugar is sweet in moderation.
 3. Give the programmer granular control.